Five thousand toilet brushes on Village shopping list

 To handle what LOCOG describes as "the largest peacetime catering operation in the world" it will source 25,000 loaves of bread, 232 tonnes of potatoes, 330 tonnes of fruit and vegetables and 75,000 litres of milk.

-Organisers have tapped into the knowledge of former British Olympic gold medallists such as triple jump world record holder Jonathan Edwards in the planning of the Village.
+Organisers have tapped into the knowledge of former British Olympic gold medallists such as triple jump world record holder Jonathan Edwards in the planning of the Village which LOCOG chief Sebastian Coe believes will be one of the best ever.

-But Olympic Delivery Authority Chairman John Armitt admitted the Village had caused most concern because of its funding problems.
+"Athletes are at the heart of the London 2012 Games and our plans for the Olympic Village will provide them with a home-from-home as they prepare for the biggest sporting moments of their lives," he said in a statement.

-"People have often said to me in the past 'what has kept you awake at night over the last three or four years' and probably the Village would be the honest answer to that," he said.
+"With the Village now handed over we are starting the huge process to install essential facilities and services ready to welcome competitors around the world in six months."

 There will also be a range of community facilities including the Chobham Academy - a new education campus with places for 1,800 students which will open in 2013.